kennycoder/aws-blueprint-iot/README.md

 ![](https://d268s23yov0ww.cloudfront.net/iot-predictive-maintenance-blueprint/1604241530429.jpg)

 STM32 board running FreeRTOS is responsible for sending sensor data through AWS Greengrass to Amazon IoT Core.
+It uses Greengrass Discovery RESTFul API to connect to a local Greengrass device via local network.
+This way your devices only send the data through Greengrass instead of direct conneciton to AWS Iot Core.

 AWS Greengrass core has a simple touch sensor connected to a GPIO port.
 A Lambda function is running that triggers reading state of the GPIO port and publishes the status to a dedicated topic.
 The purpose is to demonstrate that devices running AWS Greengrass software can also interact with locally attached resources and publish the data to the cloud.